ednieuw/ESP32Communications/README.md

 A template sketch to:
 - connect to WIFI
 - get the date and time via NTP
-- store the time in an optional DS3231 RTC
+- store time in an optional DS3231 RTC
-- WPS to connect automatically with a router
+- WPS to connect automatically to a router
 - OTA to upgrade the software
 - SoftAP page to enter credentials instead of using WPS
 - DNS to see the BLE broadcast name given on the TAB of the web page
-- a HTML web page to use the menu
+- a HTML web page to operate the menu to control the ESP32
+- a log view web page of a few Mb long
 - BLE UART menu to use the menu from a phone, tablet or PC
 - HTML serial monitor to see the serial output
-- IR-remote control
+- IR-remote control or
 - rotary encoder or
-- keypad to control the microcontroller
+- keypad to control the microcontroller or
-- BLE time sender iPhone app that sends time and date
+- BLE time sender iPhone app or BLE HTML webpage to send or set time and date
 - a built-in BLE time sender function that sends time and date
 - controls WS2812 RGB or SK6812 RGBW LED strips.

-The sketch is developed on an Arduino Nano ESP32 which is an ESP32-S3.
+The sketch is developed on an Arduino Nano ESP32 which is an ESP32-S3.<br>
+The sketch can be used with other ESP32 boards.
+Change the pin numbers in the sketch for the specific board.

 ![Small PCB](Pics/SmallPCB-V03.jpg)